frc-emotion/java_tutorial/conditionals.md

 #### Else

 An else statement will execute when the linked If statmment does not execute (this also includes elif statements).
+There can only be one else statement in each chain.

 ```java
 boolean myBool = false;